the-gigi/auto-web-login/README.md

 Go to [Tampermonkey.net](https://www.tampermonkey.net/) and follow the instructions to install the browser extension.

-### Step 2: Install the auto-aws-sso-login script 📜
+### Step 2: Install the auto_aws_sso_login.js script 📜

 With Tampermonkey installed, adding the auto-aws-sso-login script is a breeze:

-Copy the [auto_aws_sso_login.js](auto_aws_sso_login.js) user script Click on the Tampermonkey icon in your browser, and select “Create a new script...”
+- Copy the [auto_aws_sso_login.js](auto_aws_sso_login.js) user script
+- Click on the Tampermonkey icon in your browser, and select “Create a new script...”
-Delete any content in the new script template.
+- Delete any content in the new script template.
-Paste the copied auto-aws-sso-login script.
+- Paste the copied auto-aws-sso-login script.
-Feel free to make any modifications you like
+- Feel free to make any modifications you like
-Save the script by clicking File > Save or pressing Cmd/Ctrl + S.
+- Save the script by clicking File > Save or pressing Cmd/Ctrl + S.
-Voilà!
+- Voilà!
 You're all set.

 Step 3: Let's close that last tab 🍏